Key takeaways

 Weather is the key to connecting your health and wellness marketing strategies with customers’ real-time needs.
 When that first cold snap hits and ragweed counts climb, people don’t just reach for their sweaters — they reach for relief.

 There are new trends in pharmaceutical marketing each year, but one constant remains: seasonal weather and behavior are inextricably linked.
-Understanding these weather-driven behavior patterns isn’t just smart marketing — it’s a strategic must-have.
-With insights from the world’s most accurate forecaster,1 marketers can meet people exactly when they need you most.
-When planning fall marketing campaigns, health and wellness brands can transform these seasonal shifts into precisely-timed opportunities.
+Understanding these weather-driven behavior patterns isn’t just clever marketing — it’s a strategic must-have.
+With insights from the world’s most accurate forecaste1 marketers can meet people exactly when they need you most.
+When planning fall marketing campaigns, health and wellness brands can leverage these seasonal shifts into precisely timed opportunities.

 Distinct weather factors driving fall allergy season